ossf/wg-best-practices-os-developers/docs/Compiler-Hardening-Guides/Compiler-Options-Hardening-Guide-for-C-and-C++.md

 ### Additional Considerations

 Virtual table verification is disabled in the default GCC configuration.
-GCC must be compiled with the `--enable-vtable-verify` option to enable virtual table verification.
+GCC must be compiled with the `--enable-vtable-verify` option to enable virtual table verification[^gccvtvenable].
 The current GCC configuration is given by `gcc -v` or `gcc -###` command.

 Virtual table checking can lead to failures due to incomplete data when a binary is compiled without virtual table checking but linked to libraries compiled with virtual table checking.
 The `libvtv_stubs` library is available for the linker to disable virtual table checking on libraries compiled without table verification flag.